rishikesh-j/JSRecon/README.md

 # JSRecon

-Blog can be found at https://medium.com/@patelkathan22/beginners-guide-on-how-you-can-use-javascript-in-bugbounty-492f6eb1f9ea?sk=21500dc4288281c7e6ed2315943269e7

-Script made for all your javascript recon automation in bugbounty.
+Script made for all your Javascript Recon Automation.
 Just pass subdomain list to it and options according to your preference.

 # Features
 ```